jtvallente/cmsc23-project-2024/elbi_donation_system/README.md

 - Members: James Lourence T. Vallente, Yosef Christian Cuenca, Francis Vernon Velasco

 ## Program Description
-This Flutter app allows users to sign up as donors or organizations accepting donations.
+Elbigay app allows users to sign up as donors or organizations accepting donations.
 Donors can view a list of organizations, donate items, and manage their donations.
 Organizations can view donations, update donation statuses, and create donation drives.
+"Elbigay" is contraction of the words Elbi (Colloquial term for Los Banos) and Bigay (which means give).
+This app aims to help donors, organizations, and stakeholders to organize donation in Los Banos, Laguna

 ## Installation Guide
 1. Clone the repository: `git clone https://github.com/your-username/your-repository.git`